5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_Radeon_Tweaks/README.md

 **NOTE**: These are slightly modified and improved variants of mattystonnie's tables.
 The following has been added to them:

 - The `PEGP` to `EGP0` rename is integrated in the SSDTs (where required), so you don't need to add any binary renames.
 - The `DTGP` method which is required by `SSDT-RX580` is contained within the table itself now, so you no longer need `SSDT-DTGP`.

-### Addendum: SSDT vs. Device Properties

-I've noticed that **SSDT-RX580** doesn't work as expected in macOS Catalina and beyond.
-In my tests, the performance didn't improve noticeably and power consumption wasn't optimized as well – around 100 Watts in idle which seems too high, imo.
-Also, `AGPMController` was present in IO Registry without `DAGPM.kext`, so this kext is not required (same goes for `AGPMInjector.kext` by Pavo-IM).

-Looking for a solution, I've gone through the whole thread (90+ pages).
-On Page [35](https://www.tonymacx86.com/threads/amd-radeon-performance-enhanced-ssdt.296555/page-35#post-2114578) and following, I found another approach utilizing Device Properties to inject the data into macOS instead.
-This worked.
-It improves performance and reduces power consumption as well (70 Watts in idle instead of the previously used 100).

-I've added plists for both Clover and OpenCore to the "mattystonnie" folder.
-You can copy the included properties to the corresponding section of your config.plist.
-Ensure that the PCI paths and `AAPL,slot-name`[^1] match the ones used in your system and adjust them accordingly.
-Disable/delete the SSDTs and `DAGPM.kext` when using this method.

-[^1]: Follow this [guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/11_Graphics/Metal_3#3-obtaining-aaplslot-name-for-igpu-and-gpu) to obtain the PCI path of a device and its `AAPL,slot-name` using Hackintool.

-## Method 2: Selecting specific AMD Framebuffers via `DeviceProperties`
+## Method 2a: Selecting specific AMD Framebuffers via `DeviceProperties`

 With this method, you don't need Whatevergreen and DRM works when using SMBIOS `iMacPro1,1` or `MacPro7,1`.